ingdicath/Mintic_Ciclo2_FinalProject/README.md

 ## Design process :bulb:

-1. We created a DB in sql through a [script](https://github.com/ingdicath/Mintic_Ciclo2_FinalProject/blob/main/PetStoreDiDi/src/util/db_creation.sql), building tables and records from scratch.
+1. We created a database in SQL through a [script](https://github.com/ingdicath/Mintic_Ciclo2_FinalProject/blob/main/PetStoreDiDi/src/util/db_creation.sql), building tables and records from scratch.

-2. We verified if the Entity-relationship (ER) diagram was correct according to our design, using the "Reverse Engineer" option provided by MySQLWorkBench.
+2. We verified if the Entity-relationship (ER) diagram was correct according to our design, using the _Reverse Engineer_ option provided by _MySQLWorkBench_.
 <p align="center"><img src="https://github.com/ingdicath/Mintic_Ciclo2_FinalProject/blob/main/images/ER_mysql.png" width="60%" height="60%"></p>

 In this case, the relation between "propietario" and "mascota" is __one to many__, it means one "propietario" or owner can holder many "mascotas" or pets.
 In the same way, the relation between "mascota" and "cita" is also __one to many__, it means one "mascota" or pet can holder many "citas" or appointments.

-3. Having the DB, we created the file sources for the project.
+3. Having the database, we created the files (packages and classes) for the project.
 We designed our project based on three-layers architecture MVC.
 <p align="center"><img src="https://github.com/ingdicath/Mintic_Ciclo2_FinalProject/blob/main/images/mvc.png" width="60%" height="60%"></p>